-Significant Species Conservation Status Distribution and Ecology Habitat Relevance Likelihood Potential Impact on Species Pilbara Leaf- nosed Bat (Rhinonicteris aurantius) Vulnerable (EPBC Act) Vulnerable (WC Act) The Pilbara Leaf-nosed Bat requires deep caves or disused mine shafts in which to roost (van Dyck and Strahan, 2008), at least in the dry season.
+Significant Species Conservation Status Distribution and Ecology Habitat Relevance Likelihood Potential Impact on Species Pilbara Leaf- nosed Bat (Rhinonicteris aurantius) Vulnerable (EPBC Act) Vulnerable (BC Act) The Pilbara Leaf-nosed Bat requires deep caves or disused mine shafts in which to roost (van Dyck and Strahan, 2008), at least in the dry season.
 These bats have been recorded in isolated populations in the Pilbara, and are present only where suitable roosting niches are available.
 They are generally sparsely distributed.
 The Pilbara Leaf-nosed Bat forages in areas of open woodland (Churchill, 2008).
 There are no caves suitable for roosting sites in the Amendment Application Area.
 This species may forage over parts of the Amendment Application Area sporadically as part of a larger home range.
 Possible Low This species may forage over the habitats within the Amendment Application Area and surrounds.
-No suitable roosting habitat has been identified within the Amendment Application Area and therefore the Pilbara Leaf-nosed Bat would not be dependant on the habitats present within the Amendment Application Area and are therefore unlikely to be impacted from proposed activities.
-Western Pebble-mound mouse (Pseudomys chapmani) Priority 4 (DBCA) The Western Pebble-mound Mouse is restricted to the Pilbara region, where it is recognised as an endemic species.
+No suitable roosting habitat has been identified within the Amendment Application Area and therefore the Pilbara Leaf-nosed Bat would not be dependent on the habitats present within the Amendment Application Area and are therefore unlikely to be impacted from proposed activities.
+Western Pebble- mound mouse (Pseudomys chapmani) Priority 4 (DBCA) The Western Pebble-mound Mouse is restricted to the Pilbara region, where it is recognised as an endemic species.
 Abandoned mounds to the east of its current range indicate a decline in distribution (Menkhorst and Knight, 2004).
 Abandoned mounds in disturbed areas suggest that the species is under threat by grazing and mining activities.
 The construction of extensive pebble mounds, built from small stones, which typically cover areas from 0.5-9.0 square metres, is characteristic of this species.
 Mounds are restricted to suitable class stones, and are usually found on gentle slopes and spurs (van Dyck and Strahan, 2008).
+This species has been recorded from two locations within the Amendment Application Area.
 The Hillcrest / Hillslope habitat provides suitable habitat for this species.
 Recorded Low This species was recorded and it is likely to utilise the Hillcrest / Hillslope habitats within the Amendment Application Area.
 While the Hillcrest / Hillslope may be utilised by the Western Pebble-mound Mouse, the proposed area for clearing is small in a regional context and is contiguous with habitats in the local and regional area.
 Active Pebble-mouse mounds will be avoided using a 10 m buffer, where practicable.
 Reptiles Pilbara Flat- headed Blind Snake (Anilios ganei) Priority 1 (DBCA) The Pilbara Flat-headed Blind Snake is a moderately robust blind snake known from widely separated areas between Newman and Pannawonica.
 A very cryptic species.
-Most often recorded in rocky or stony areas and considered to be possibly associated with moist gorges and gullies (Wilson and Swan, 2010) Suitable habitat for this species occurs in the Amendment Application Area, although limited records make habitat relevance hard to assess.
-However a recording was made by Outback Ecology (2009) within an alluvial floodplain.
-This habitat type (Drainage Area / Floodplain) occurs in the Amendment Application Area.
-The Hillcrest / Hillslope habitats of the Amendment Application Area may also provide suitable habitat for this species, so it may disperse and forage through the Amendment Application Area.
-Possible It is possible that the grading of access tracks and drill pads may result in a localised impact on this species' habitat.
-Any potential impact is likely to be moderated by the minimal disturbance associated with the clearing activities, and extensive undisturbed areas.
+Most often recorded in rocky or stony areas and considered to be possibly associated with moist gorges and gullies (Wilson and Swan, 2010) Limited records of this species make habitat relevance hard to assess however the Hillcrest / Hillslope and Floodplain habitats of the Amendment Application Area be suitable for this species, so it may disperse and forage across the Amendment Application Area.
+Possible It is possible that the grading of access tracks and transmission tower pads may result in a localised impact on this species' habitat.
+Any potential impact is likely to be moderated by the minimal disturbance associated with the clearing activities, and extensive undisturbed areas in the broader region.
 Given the regional distribution of Pilbara Flat-headed Blind Snake, the loss of some habitat from the proposed clearing associated with the Amendment Application Area is considered as being low when compared to the expansive areas of suitable habitat remaining and throughout in the Pilbara.